Ilhan Omar Says She Is Receiving Increasing Death Threats Since Donald Trump’s 9/11 Tweet

 — CNN (@CNN) April 15, 2019

-Not only Democratic lawmakers, but even the conservative media has slammed Trump for his tweet.
-As reported earlier, Fox News’ Geraldo Rivera compared the treatment being received by Ilhan Omar to John F. Kennedy, saying her Muslim identity has made her subject of attacks by America’s president.
+It’s not only Democratic lawmakers speaking out, but even the conservative media has slammed Trump for his tweet.
+As reported earlier, Fox News’s Geraldo Rivera compared the treatment being received by Ilhan Omar to John F. Kennedy, saying her Muslim identity has made her subject of attacks by America’s president.

 “This is not whining…This is an existential threat.
 She’s getting death threats on a daily basis,” Rivera said, urging the Republicans not to attack the Minnesota congresswoman.